 - Install the faucet according to the instructions provided.

 - Attach the soaker hose to the faucet and embed it in the soil everywhere water is needed.

 - Automate your self-watering system using the watering timer.

-With this DIY self-watering system, you can conserve water by setting a watering schedule.
+This DIY self-watering system allows you to conserve water by setting a watering schedule.
 You can even skip watering whenever there is rainfall.
 Depending on your project size, this will keep your garden hydrated for two to four weeks.

 6. Drip Hose System